Dunalley Waterfront Cafe and Gallery

-The Emu Valley Rhododendron Garden is a stunning garden near Burnie, north-west Tasmania.
-The Garden is located 8km south of Burnie, off the Ridgley Highway.
-The 11-hectare/25-acre garden features over 23,000 select rhododendrons and companion plants, creating a spectacular display between late August and January each year.
-Colourful autumn foliage makes April a good time to visit, too.
-In addition to the hybrid rhododendrons familiar to gardeners, you can see many wild species of rhododendrons planted to reflect their geographical origins - from Asia Minor, across the Himalayas to China, Japan and to North America.
-You can take a number of walks through the Garden to enjoy the plants and tranquillity of this lush environment.
-Platypus, echidna, and diverse bird life are routinely sighted, and plantings are enhanced by a number of landscape features include gazebos, bridges, waterways, and a fountain.
+The Emu Valley Rhododendron Garden is a stunning garden in north-west Tasmania.
+The 11-hectare garden is located 8km south of Burnie, off the Ridgley Highway and features over 23,000 selected rhododendrons and companion plants, creating a spectacular display between late August and January.
+Colourful foliage in April makes it a good time to visit too.
+In addition to the hybrid rhododendrons familiar to gardeners, you can see many wild species of rhododendrons planted to reflect their geographical origins - from Asia, across the Himalayas to China, Japan and North America.
+You can take a number of walks through the garden to enjoy the plants and tranquillity of this lush environment.
+Platypus, echidna, and diverse bird life are routinely sighted in amongst the gazebos, bridges, waterways, and the fountain.
 The Emu Valley Rhododendron Garden is a partner garden of the Royal Tasmanian Botanical Gardens.
-Our tea room is open Thursdays, Saturdays and Sundays during August , and December through April.
+The tea room is open Thursdays, Saturdays and Sundays during August and December through till April.
 Open every day during peak flowering months of September, October and November.
-Tearoom is closed from May to end of July.
-EFTPOS now available.
+The tearoom is closed from May to end of July.

 Entally House is a lovely old house located in Tasmania's north at Hadspen, about 15-minutes' drive (13 kilometres/8 miles) from Launceston.
-Entally Estate is named after a suburb of Calcutta, India, and built in 1819 for Thomas Reibey.
+It is named after a suburb of Calcutta, India, and built in 1819 for Thomas Reibey.
 While he lived there he was reputed to have the most extensive library in the colony.
 The house contains a magnificent collection of Regency furniture and fine silver.
-It is surrounded by superb gardens and grounds, in which there are a greenhouse, a chapel, a coach house and stables.
-Across the road we have Entally Estate's sister property, the newly renovated Entally Lodge, which houses a restaurant, bar, and 20 rooms of accommodation.
-Opening Hours: Entally Estate is open Thursdays - Mondays 10am - 4pm (Closed Tuesdays & Wednesdays)
+It is surrounded by superb gardens and grounds, in which there is a greenhouse, a chapel, a coach house and stables.
+Across the road you will find its sister property, the newly renovated Entally Lodge, which houses a restaurant, bar, and 20 rooms of accommodation.

 Eric Thomas Galley Museum

-Housed in the original Imperial Hotel (built 1897), the museum has an extensive collection of historic West Coast photographs, memorabilia and minerals.
-More than 1,000 photographs are displayed across 23 rooms, many of which were collected by Mr Eric Thomas, who first established the museum.
-There are also numerous household items, personal effects, documents, coins, cameras, theatre projectors, antique mantel clocks, kerosene lamp collections, medallions, badges, gems and minerals - all depicting aspects of West Coast heritage.
+Housed in the original Imperial Hotel (built 1897)(,The museum has an extensive collection this collection is 98% donated and it is run by a volunteer committee and volunteers) historic West Coast photographs, more than 1,000 photographs are displayed many of which were collected by Mr Eric Thomas, who first established the museum.
+There are 30 rooms of historical items including personal effects, documents, cameras, theater projectors,house hold items, gems and minerals , military, emergency services,mining artifacts and the very varied social life all depicting aspects of West Coast heritage.
 Also take the time to view an extensive Royal Family memorabilia collection from Queen Victoria to the present and watch a film about Mount Lyell and the memories of the towns people.

 The Evandale market is a popular country market in historic Evandale in Tasmania's North.
 Come and be a part of one of Tasmania's favourite markets with over 100 stalls, including a wide range of wares from high quality crafts to bric-a-brac for every budget.
 There are also plenty of food stalls and children's amusements.
 Evandale is a lovely Georgian village with well preserved cottages, houses, churches, inns and shops.
 It is a great place for browsing in antique galleries and art and craft shops.
 The Launceston airport lies between Evandale and Launceston.
 You can also visit other historic towns nearby including Longford and Westbury.
 A short drive into Launceston will offer you a host of street-side cafes, boutique shops and leafy city parks.
 You can also head down the Tamar Valley Wine Route to sample some of Tasmania's finest cool climate wines.
 The market is open every Sunday from 0800 to 1400.
 Evandale is located just 15 km south of Launceston.